Tips for Successful Montessori Homeschool 3 – Hour Work Cycle

 * Quality is better than quantity.
-It is far more effective to have three or four lessons at a time rather than rash to present as many materials as possible.
+It is far more effective to have three or four lessons at a time rather than rush to present as many materials as possible.

 * Positioning your body correctly is very important.
-When giving a demonstration, make sure you sit from the right side if your child is right-handed and left if they are left-handed.
-This way you will give them the best chance for success to remember all stages of presentation.
+When giving a demonstration, make sure you sit on the right side of your child’s right-handed and left if they are left-handed.
+This way you will give them the best chance for success to remember all stages of the presentation.

 * Set them up for success.
 During the presentation make sure they are sitting properly at the table – legs down and hands on their lap, or with legs crossed and hands in their lap when working on the floor.

 * Add a bit of fun.
-I found that my child had no interest in the sandpaper letters and numbers.
-The 3-period lesson was too boring for her and she would quickly lose her interest.
-So I decided to add a bit of fun to it by incorporating “What is missing” game as the third period in a lesson.
-At the end instead of asking her “what is this sound” I hid sandpaper letter board behind my back or turned it face down and asked her what is missing.
+I found that my child had no interest in sandpaper letters and numbers.
+The 3-period lesson was too boring for her and she would quickly lose interest.
+So I decided to add a bit of fun to it by incorporating the “What is missing” game in the third period of a lesson.
+In the end instead of asking her “what is this sound” I hid the sandpaper letterboard behind my back or turned it face down and asked her what was missing.
 Oh boy, did it change her attitude?
 Now the sandpaper letters and numbers come as the first request.

 * Lost concentration – time to move on.
 Once the child lost interest and seems to be getting distracted – time to pack their work away and move on to choose a different activity.